-Documentation Conventions

-Standard text.
-This is the standard typeface.

-Italics represent information that may change depending on the design.

-The pound sign # represents indeterminate numerals.

-“ALL CAPS” in quotations are references to specific elements of software tools like EagleCAD.

-The littleBits company will be represented by the abbreviation “LB”.

 Required Engineering Deliverables

 Product Requirements Document (PRD) conforming to LB standards as described in this document.
 Template PRDs are provided by LB (HDK-hardware-dev-manual/Design/Templates for PRD).

 Schematic Diagram (SCH) conforming to LB standards as described in this document.
 Template SCHs are provided by LB in the HDK-eagle-templates-libraries/Eagle Templates for SCH and BRD folder of the HDK.
 A completed example SCH is included in the /pcb folder of the Complete Example Project included in the HDK (rtmTemplate).